-A Stimulating Collegiate Atmosphere, Strong Senior Programs, Good Medical Facilities and Stately Architecture Bring Retirees to Leafy Athens, Georgia
+A Stimulating Collegiate Atmosphere, Strong Senior Programs, Good Medical Facilities and Stately Architecture Bring People to Leafy Athens, Georgia

 Cost of Living: Below the National Average

 Leafy Athens (population 124,000) is located in northeastern Georgia, about 75 miles east of Atlanta.
 It is a quintessential college town and home to the sprawling University of Georgia (37,000 students), one of the oldest state-chartered schools in the country.
 Nicknamed the "Classic City" because many of its buildings were inspired by classic Greek architecture, Athens boasts an intact 19th-century cityscape and is this region's cultural and health care hub.
 While it is a youthful place, it also appeals to more and more baby boomers and retirees.
 They come for the funky ambiance, creative vibe and mellow, Southern flavor all rolled into one.

 Twenty-five percent of the population is age 45 or better, and during the last couple of decades, the over-50 set has grown by 33%, with many new residents coming from hurricane-prone Florida.
 Forty percent of locals hold at least a four year college degree, and politics lean very much to the left.
 The city is racially diverse and has grown by 7% within the last decade.
 The crime rate meets the national average, and the cost of living is 10% below the national average.

 The median home price is $205,000.
 Athens has distinct neighborhoods full of character, and 14 of them are listed on the National Register of Historic Places.
 Architectural styles include not only Greek Revival but Italianate, American four square, bungalow, Craftsman, Tutor Revival, cottage, Victorian folk, Colonial Revival and 16 more.
 Many homes date from the early and late Victorian and periods and from the early 20th-century.